clayshek/Pi-Data-WebApp/readme.md

 Run the following to create database tables:
 <pre><code>php artisan migrate</code></pre>

 Configure your local web server to serve the application.
 Locally for Dev, use Artisan:
 <pre><code>php artisan serve</code></pre>

-In prod, I run on <a href="http://www.heroku.com">Heroku</a>, which requires the 'Procfile' file.
+In prod, I run on <a href="http://www.heroku.com">Heroku</a>, which requires the included 'Procfile' file.
+With Heroku, app configuration variables need to be <a href="https://devcenter.heroku.com/articles/config-vars"> set either via web front end or using heroku cmd line utility</a>.
+Alternatively, remove .env file from .gitignore to include the config file in Git repo to be attached to Heroku app (less secure).

 ## Raspberry Pi Setup